PhilipYip1988/plotly_udemy/readme.md

 # Section 4 Dash

-These notebooks give a 404 error when displayed on Notebook Viewer.
+These notebooks give a 404 error when displayed on Notebook Viewer as the Notebook Viewer is not able to view the dash server.
 Instead they should be opened in JupyterLab:

 * dash layouts 1a
 * dash layouts 1b